 I don't like slicing avocados for guacamole (because they're needlessly slippery).
 Instead, I usually do a criss-cross pattern on each half.
 Then, I use a spoon to scoop the avocados into a bowl.
 Once I add the other stuff in, I use a pestle or a serving fork to mash them together.
 Good guacamole is all about the texture, amirite?!
 So, don't over mash them!

-Finally, I add the pulsed cilantro-jalapeno mixture and red onions to the avocados, add some more salt for good measure and then finally the lime juice and give it all good stir.
-That’s it.
-Ready to rock and roll.
+Add the pulsed cilantro-jalapeno mixture and red onions to the avocados, add some more salt and finally, lime juice and give it all good stir.

 - Slice up the jalapenos into the finest chunks you can - I typically slice them into four vertical pieces and then mince them